310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Madara %}
 We have differing viewpoints, huh?
-Well, that kind of justice is probably more befitting for the current Ryuseitai…
+Weeell, that kind of justice may be more befitting for the current Ryuseitai…

-It’s as you said, I went too far and did something no one even asked for.
+And as you said, maybe I *did* go too far and did something no one even asked for.
 It makes sense that you’d be displeased about it…

-But if peace comes at the price of a good and kind child restraining themselves… then it can go eat shit.
+But if peace comes at the price of a good and kind kid restraining themselves… then it can go eat shit.
 {% endbubble %}

 ## Chapter 4